Abandoned & Little-Known Airfields:

 but other Chico Auxiliary Airfields were established in 1942.

-The Oroville airfield consisted of a paved rectangular landing mat.
+It depicted the Oroville airfield as consisting of a paved rectangular landing mat.

 In addition to its use an airfield, the site was used as a practice precision bombing range